-- (a) The order of symbols for base units in this Table is different from that in the 8th edition following a decision by the CCU at its 21st meeting (2013) to return to the original order in Resolution 12 of the 11th CGPM (1960) in which newton was written kg m s-2, the joule as kg m s-2 and J s as kg m s-1.
+- (a) The order of symbols for base units in this Table is different from that in the 8th edition following a decision by the CCU at its 21st meeting (2013) to return to the original order in Resolution 12 of the 11th CGPM (1960) in which newton was written kg m s-2, the joule as kg m s-2 and J s as kg m-2 s-1.
 The intention was to reflect the underlying physics of the corresponding quantity equations although for some more complex derived units this may not be possible. - (b) The radian is the coherent unit for plane angle.
 One radian is the angle subtended at the centre of a circle by an arc that is equal in length to the radius.
-This suggests rad = m/m but this representation is not intrinsic and may be misleading since angle is not the same kind of quantity as other length ratios.
-An alternative definition is that a right angle is equal to $\pi/2$ rad.
-The radian is also the coherent unit for phase angle.
-For periodic phenomena, the phase angle increases by $2\pi$ rad in one period. - (c) The steradian is the coherent unit for solid angle.
+It is also the unit for phase angle.
+For periodic phenomena, the phase angle increases by $2\pi$ rad in one period.
+The radian was formerly an SI supplementary unit, but this category was abolished in 1995. - (c) The steradian is the coherent unit for solid angle.
 One steradian is the solid angle subtended at the centre of a sphere by an area of the surface that is equal to the squared radius.
-This suggests $sr = m^2/m^2$ , but this representation is not intrinsic and may be misleading since solid angle is not the same kind of quantity as other area ratios.
-An alternative definition is that a complete sphere subtends $4\pi$ sr about its centre. - (d) The hertz shall only be used for periodic phenomena and the becquerel shall only be used for stochastic processes in activity referred to a radionuclide. - (e) Electric potential difference is also called "voltage" in many countries, as well as "electric tension" or simply "tension" in some countries. - (f) The degree Celsius is used to express Celsius temperatures.
-The numerical value of a temperature difference or temperature interval is the same when expressed in either degrees Celsius or in kelvins. - (g) In photometry the name steradian and the symbol sr are usually retained in expressions for units. - (h) Activity referred to a radionuclide is sometimes incorrectly called radioactivity. - (i) See CIPM Recommendation 2 on the use of the sievert (PV, 2002, 70, 205).
+Like the radian, the steradian was formerly an SI supplementary unit. - (d) The hertz shall only be used for periodic phenomena and the becquerel shall only be used for stochastic processes in activity referred to a radionuclide. - (e) Electric potential difference is also called "voltage" in many countries, as well as "electric tension" or simply "tension" in some countries. - (f) The degree Celsius is used to express Celsius temperatures.
+The numerical value of a temperature difference or temperature interval is the same when expressed in either degrees Celsius or in kelvin. - (g) In photometry the name steradian and the symbol sr are usually retained in expressions for units - (h) Activity referred to a radionuclide is sometimes incorrectly called radioactivity. - (i) See CIPM Recommendation 2 on the use of the sievert (PV, 2002, 70, 205).